anubhav14g/My-First-Website/README.md

 # My-First-Website
-I have used basics of Web devlopement.
+This Website is made only using the basics of Web Development.No advanced features are used here.